aitkeni/preview-gif/README.md

-fig
+freeze-gif
 ===
-Fig is a jQuery plugin that downloads only the first frame of an animated GIF, shows it as a static image, and plays the entire animation on mouse hover.
-Downloading only the first frame reduces the initial payload and makes pages load faster.
+Download and display only the first frame of an animated GIF.

+For when you want to display a static image from an animated GIF and don't want to use a backend service like GraphicsMagick to download the full GIF then extract the first frame or a frontend library like [buzzfeed/libgif-js](https://github.com/buzzfeed/libgif-js) to download the full GIF, parse it, and show the first frame.

+Works by downloading the GIF one part at a time, inspecting the bytes to look for an end of frame, and either stopping download and displaying first frame if reached, or continuing to download another chunk and repeat.

+Forked from [voxmedia/vax-fig](https://github.com/voxmedia/vax-fig) to remove Ruby and jQuery depencencies and to turn into an npm package.

 Usage
 ====